Juan Antonio Sillas, 1997-2019

+A visitation will be held on Thursday, May 30, 2019, from 4 to 8 p.m. at Wood Family Funeral Service.
+The Funeral Mass will be at St. Malachy Catholic Church on Friday, May 31, 2019, at 11 a.m.
+Burial will follow at Tehachapi Public Cemetery – Westside.

-Services are pending.
-Call Wood Family Funeral Service for more information, 661-822-6897.
-For condolences, please visit woodmortuary.net.
+Wood Family Funeral Service has been entrusted with his care.
+For condolences please visit www.woodmortuary.net.

 (0) entries